 The link below will send you to our secure donation servers at https://secure.actblue.com.

-Sandré Swanson met Congressman Ronald V. Dellums over thirty‐four years ago.
-Ron, at that time, was a candidate for Congress and Sandré was the Student Body President at Laney College in Oakland, California.
+Sandré R. Swanson met Congressman Ronald V. Dellums when he was Student Body President of Laney College in Oakland, California.
+Ron was a candidate for the U.S. Congress at that time.
 Their first meeting was at an Oakland peace march protesting the May 4, 1970 killing of four Kent State University student protesters by the Ohio State National Guard.
 The students were protesting President Nixonés bombing of Cambodia during the Vietnam War.

 This shooting ignited a national student strike which was unprecedented in the history of our country.
 Ron and other Civil Rights Leaders were leading the march while Sandré was leading the Laney Student Body protest.
 Sandré, who was not acquainted with Ron at the time, was carrying with others a mock wooden casket of the fallen students.
 He was so impressed with Ronés speech that day that he organized scores of students to work on the Dellums for Congress campaign.